Wesxdz/kahlo-yawn/_posts/dream.md

 We know you don't have our **Book Simulator** yet, but try to remember that quote from *Fantasy Federalist Paper **51*** by James the Mad Elf Son:

->If men could impregnate angels in video games, no AES 256 cryptography would be necessary.
+*If men could impregnate angels in video games, no AES 256 cryptography would be necessary.*

 Alright, let's hack the *real* reason we don't want real kids.
 They'll be 🐈🐕🧒 for our future AI teens.
 There, I emoji'd it...
-Your kid can learn 2 bit per second, and mine can transfer graphs at 7000 MB/s 😬
+Your kid can learn 2 bit per second, and mine can transfer graphs at 7000 MB/s 😬 We wanna birth cute apex matter dominance predat— erm *intelligent entities*, and humans just don't cut it anymore with the collective dumbing down by electronics, the boring franchise hypernormalization.